Chapter 8: Missions

 Trying to sound conciliatory, he asked, “How’ll I learn without asking questions?”

-“Yes, my love,” he soothed, encircling her with his arms.
-“If they’re gone, they can come back, surely?”
+“Yes, my love.”
+He encircled her with his arms.
+“If they’re gone, they’ll return.”

 “I don’t… know.”